 Early-Stage Age Related Hearing Loss Investigation (EARHLI)

-This is a pilot study that aims to evaluate the mechanisms linking early Age-Related Hearing Loss (ARHL) and Alzheimer’s disease and related dementias (AD/ADRD).
+The EARHLI study aims to evaluate the mechanisms linking early Age-Related Hearing Loss (ARHL) and Alzheimer’s disease and related dementias (AD/ADRD).
 EARHLI focuses on middle and older adults with ARHL and mild cognitive impairment, which is a critical time for AD/ADRD prevention.
-EARHLI will be a Phase II 1:1 RCT of a hearing aid-based intervention vs. a comparator (health education program) conducted over 12 months, with focus on changes in brain organization/connectivity.
+EARHLI is a Phase II 1:1 RCT of a hearing aid-based intervention vs. a comparator (health education program) conducted over 12 months, with focus on changes in brain organization/connectivity.

 Status: Active